- Artificial intelligence typically refers to specialized pieces of software used by companies.

 Once the AI has been trained on the data set, it is ready for implementation.
 In this final step, you build an environment for the AI to do its processing work.
 This can include selecting a specific programming language, installing hardware, or finding server space to host the finished software.

-Alan Turing (see the biography of Alan Turing) was one of the first to clearly articulate it.
+Alan Turing was one of the first to clearly articulate it.
 In a 1950 paper titled Computing Machinery and Intelligence, Turing raises the question of whether machines can think and how their thinking might be tested.
-This paper also introduced what is now called the “Turing test,” a method to determine whether a machine can be considered intelligent.
+This paper also introduced what is now called the “Turing Test,” a method to determine whether a machine can be considered intelligent.

 Of course, it would be many decades before a machine could be created that might be considered an AI by any definition.
 All the same, the broad-ranging discussions held at this lengthy conference were incredibly influential in establishing the core concepts and ideas behind the field of artificial intelligence.